 Unless you’re the only person who’ll be using your laptop, we strongly recommend setting up different user accounts for everyone else.

-Go to Settings and select Accounts, followed by Family & other users.
+Go to Settings and select Accounts, followed by Other people.

 Step 5: Get your Start Menu in order